-To receive and adopt the Director's Statement, Audited Financial Statements and the Auditor's Report of the Company for the financial year ended 31 December 2020.

-To approve the payment of Directors' Fees of \$\$240,000 for the financial year ending 31 December 2021 (2020:S\$300,000).

-- [See Explanatory Note (i)] - To re-elect Mr. Chiu Hau Shun, Simon, a Director retiring pursuant to Article 86 of the Company's Articles of Association.

-- [See Explanatory Note (ii)] - To re-elect Mr. Cheung Hok Fung, Alexander, a Director retiring pursuant to Article 86 of the Company's Articles of Association.

-- [See Explanatory Note (ii)] - To re-appoint Messrs RSM Hong Kong and RSM Chio Lim LLP as joint Auditors, and to authorise the Directors of the Company to fix their remuneration.

-To declare a final tax-exempt one-tier dividend of Singapore 5.0 cents per ordinary share in respect of the financial year ended 31 December 2020.
+- 1. To receive and adopt the Directors' Statement, Audited Financial Statements and the Auditors' Report of the Company for the financial year ended 31 December 2021.
+(Resolution 1) - 2.
+To approve the payment of Directors' Fees of S\$280,000 for the financial year ending 31 December 2022 (2021:S\$240,000).
+[See Explanatory Note (i)] (Resolution 2) - 3.
+To re-elect Mr. Wee Sung Leng, a Director retiring pursuant to Article 86 of the Company's Articles of Association.
+[See Explanatory Note (ii)] (Resolution 3) - 4.
+To confirm Mdm.
+Lee Kia Jong Elaine's appointment as a Director with effect from 1 January 2022 and to re-elect Mdm.
+Lee Kia Jong Elaine, a Director retiring pursuant to Article 85 of the Company's Articles of Association.
+[See Explanatory Note (ii)] (Resolution 4) - 5.
+To re-appoint Messrs RSM Hong Kong and RSM Chio Lim LLP as joint Auditors, and to authorise the Directors of the Company to fix their remuneration.
+(Resolution 5) - 6.
+To declare a final tax-exempt one-tier dividend of Singapore 5.0 cents per ordinary share in respect of the financial year ended 31 December 2021.
+(Resolution 6)